 The Oculus Performance Window makes it easy to configure performance-specific properties of your UE project.
 For more about these settings, see Oculus Performance Window.

-The Oculus Platform Window provides an integrated way for you to upload your Unreal Engine apps for Oculus devices to the Oculus Store.
-For more information about this page, see Oculus Platform Tool.
+The Oculus Platform Window provides an integrated way for you to upload your Unreal Engine apps for Oculus devices to the Oculus Platform.
+For more information about this page, see Upload Apps to Oculus from the Unreal Editor.

 Enable Oculus Build Telemetry is checked by default.
 Checked (true means this telemetry is generated, false to turn off telemetry.
 Uncheck this option if you don’t want telemetry.